 If you can meet the requirements without being what most people would consider a genuine day trader, why are the rules set up the way they are, and why do they even exist in the first place?
 The short answer is to limit excessive trading, but the longer answer requires looking at the history of the PDT rules, which we’ll do next.

 The term “pattern day trader” was adopted in the 2001 Day-Trading Margin Requirements.
 Before the adoption of these requirements, the PDT rules did not exist.

 The goal of these rules was to curb the level of risky day trading.
-Compared to many other long-term investments, day trading comes with a considerable amount of risk.
+Compared to many other long-term investments, day trading comes with considerable risk.
 The SEC wanted to limit the number of traders taking on an inappropriately high level of risk.
-But creating rules around risk is tricky since an appropriate level depends on many factors (age, income, investment knowledge and experience, etc.).
+But creating rules around risk is tricky since an appropriate level depends on many factors (age, income, investment knowledge, experience, etc.).
 There’s no perfect way to create rules applicable to everyone that appropriately gauges the level of risk a trader can handle.

 This is why the $25,000 account requirement exists.
 The SEC believes that those with less than $25,000 in an account cannot take on the risks of day trading.

-If you break the PDT rules, the exact consequences will vary depending on the broker your account is with, since some brokers have stricter rules than others.
-If this is a first-time violation, the broker may only flag you as a pattern day trader.
-If this is the case, you’ll want to be especially careful with your trading going forward, since your broker will now be monitoring your account for any more day trading.
+If you break the PDT rules, the exact consequences will vary depending on your account’s broker since some brokers have stricter rules than others.
+The broker may only flag you as a pattern day trader if this is a first-time violation.
+If this is the case, you’ll want to be especially careful with your trading since your broker will now monitor your account for any more day trading.

 Suppose you violated the rules by accident, and your broker suspended your ability to open new positions.
-In that case, it may be worth reaching out to your broker, especially if you have no intention of day trading in the future.
-The broker may lift the hold on your account as long as you abide by specific rules or meet certain requirements.
+It may be worth reaching out to your broker, especially if you have no intention of day trading in the future.
+The broker may lift the hold on your account if you abide by specific rules or meet certain requirements.